dherenj84/Springular-One/README.md

 - Email Integration with Freemarker templates.
 - Logging using Log4j.
 - Responsive UI using Bootstrap 4.
+- A stab at a homegrown Angular JS grid component and some sample spinner and page loader directives.

 A note when you hit the login screen upon deploying, Use any username and password as password when you hit the login screen.
 The same can be customized in /src/main/java/com/mycomp/dashboard/security/CustomUserDetailsService.java